Skip to main content

 The term “drug abuse” is often associated with illegal drugs such as cocaine, heroin, or LSD.
 More recently, dangerous designer drugs such as bath salts (cathinones) or club drugs such as ecstasy (MDMA) have become increasingly popular.
 And even legal substances such as tobacco and alcohol are linked with dangerous abuse.
 Marijuana, while illegal according to federal law, is now legal for recreational or medical use in multiple states.

-One of the latest synthetic opioid groups, called nitazenes (specifically, isotonitazene or "ISO"), has been seen in Tennessee and Washington, D.C. areas since 2019.
+Another synthetic opioid group called the nitazenes (specifically, isotonitazene or "ISO") was seen in some areas in 2019.
 It is reportedly as deadly as fentanyl, but not as widely known.
 Nitazenes are not approved prescription products and appear to be smuggled into the U.S. from China.
 Like fentanyl, it is being mixed into other drugs that are sold on the streets and can lead to overdose and death.

-ISO is often mixed in with street heroin, or pressed into counterfeit opioid pills sold on the streets, like counterfeit Dilaudid 'M-8' tablets and oxycodone 'M30' tablets.
+ISO is often mixed with street heroin, or pressed into counterfeit pills sold on the streets that may resemble prescription drugs, like counterfeit Dilaudid 'M-8' tablets and oxycodone 'M30' tablets.
 In powder form, ISO appears yellow, brown, or off-white in color.

 Abused substances are not always illegal